 Every incident of bullying is different and will need sensitive handling by the member of staff dealing with it.
 An investigation must take account of the fact that the victim's point of view is inevitably subjective.
-In all cases, the pupils involved might feel immediately supported by any or all of the following:
+In all cases, the victim can feel immediately supported by any or all of the following:

-- encouraging the pupils involved to talk about the incident and, in particular, their feelings and taking them seriously - suggesting that a friend or group of friends is brought in to talk about the incident - identifying the times/places/situations where the bullying happens and thinking of ways of avoiding these - suggesting ways in which the bully can by confronted/dealt with: - friends standing by the pupils involved in the face of the bully bystanders and friends should intervene - o 'discovery' of the bullying in progress by a member of staff - staff-led group discussion in which the bully is involved but not identified - using the services of the School Counsellors to help the pupils involved to be more assertive or socially skilled - using the services of the School Counsellors to help bullies to control their aggression and to be more empathetic - Using the services of the PSG.
+- encouraging the victim to talk about the incident and, in particular, their feelings and taking them seriously - asking the victim to think of other pupils who may be being bullied in the same way - suggesting that a friend or group of friends is brought in to talk about the incident - identifying the times/places/situations where the bullying happens and thinking of ways of avoiding these - suggesting ways in which the bully can by confronted/dealt with: - o friends standing by the victim in the face of the bully - 'discovery' of the bullying in progress by a member of staff - o staff-led group discussion in which the bully is involved but not identified - o the official reporting of the bully to staff by a larger group of pupils which includes the victim - staff confronting the bully - using the services of the School Counsellor to help the victim to be more assertive or socially skilled. - using the services of the School Counsellor to help bullies to control their aggression and to be more empathetic.